kvn-dtrx/ds-classification-project_pima-diabetes/readme.md

 In seeking to predict the prospective diabetes status of individuals, we evaluate our models using the true positive rate (i.e., recall with respect to the presence of diabetes).

-As a baseline model, we choose a *logistic regression* with age and BMI (body mass index) as predictors, resulting in a true positive rate of approximately $114 \%$.
+As a baseline model, we choose a *logistic regression* with age and BMI (body mass index) as predictors, resulting in a true positive rate of approximately $0.70$.

-As the main ML model, we employ a *decision tree* classifier, resulting in a true positive rate of approximately $96 \%$.
+As the main ML model, we employ a *decision tree* classifier, resulting in a true positive rate of approximately $0.76$.

-TODO: - Ergebnisse

 ## Repository Organisation